 - Making its appearance in this portion of this collection of Fabulous Fungi Around the Globe, the Bleeding Tooth Fungus does so only due to random selection.

 - Just its distinctive name alone serves as enough to make this remarkable species stand out in the minds of most people.
-That’s not it’s only name, though.
-That’s due to the fact that it’s sometimes known by the alternate term of Devil’s Tooth.
+Yet, it also holds several other titles.
+These include the terms Red-juice tooth, Devil’s tooth, and Strawberries and Cream fungus.

 Bleeding Tooth Fungus Physical Description